MicrosoftDocs/cpp-docs/docs/cpp-conformance-improvements-2017.md

 ```
 ### Default arguments are not allowed on out of line definitions of member functions
 Default arguments are not allowed on out-of-line definitions of member functions in template classes.
 The compiler will issue a warning under /permissive, and a hard error under /permissive-
-In Update 3, the following code produces warning C5034: 'A<T>::f': an out-of-line definition of a member of a class template cannot have default arguments:
+In previous versions of Visual Studio, the following ill-formed code could potentially cause a runtime crash.
+Update Version 15.3 produces warning C5034: 'A<T>::f': an out-of-line definition of a member of a class template cannot have default arguments:
 ```cpp

 template <typename T>